njtierney/validateHOT/README.md

 make sure that your collected data of a MaxDiff, CBC, or ACBC are valid and can also predict outside task that were not included in estimating your utility scores.
-Although commercial studies often do not include a validation/holdout task (Yang et al., 2018), it is highly recommended to do so (Orme, 2015; Rao, 2014).
+Although commercial studies often do not include a validation/ holdout task (Yang et al., 2018), it is highly recommended to do so (Orme, 2015; Rao, 2014).
 This validation/ holdout task does not only help to check whether everything went right during data collection but also to determine your final model. <code>validatHOT</code> provides some of the relevant metrics to test the performance of your data in